elvinzhu/promise-cachify/README.md

 // concurrent request share the same http request.
 // so the above results in just 1 http call;
 // note the '.do(...)', that explicitly tell the reader
-// "hi man, the result is problemly from cache! "
+// "hi man, the result is probably from cache! "

 await getDetail.do(1); // from cache;
 ```